-- 0 No evidence of any needs; no need for action. - No evidence of attachment problems.
+No evidence of attachment problems.
 Caregiver relationship with child/youth is characterized by mutual satisfaction of needs and child/youth's development of a sense of security and trust.
-Caregiver responds to child/youth cues in a consistent, appropriate manner, and child/youth seeks age-appropriate contact with caregiver for both nurturing and safety needs. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - Some history or evidence of insecurity in the caregiver-youth relationship.
+Caregiver responds to child/youth cues in a consistent, appropriate manner, and child/youth seeks age-appropriate contact with caregiver for both nurturing and safety needs.

+1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+Some history or evidence of insecurity in the caregiver-youth relationship.
 Caregiver may have difficulty accurately reading child/youth's bids for attention and nurturance; may be inconsistent in response; or may be occasionally intrusive.
 Child/youth may have some problems with separation (e.g., anxious/clingy behaviors in the absence of obvious cues of danger) or may avoid contact with caregiver in age-inappropriate way.
-Child/youth may have minor difficulties with appropriate physical/emotional boundaries with others. - 2 Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - Problems with attachment that interfere with child/youth's functioning in at least one life domain and require intervention.
+Child/youth may have minor difficulties with appropriate physical/emotional boundaries with others.

+2 Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.

+Problems with attachment that interfere with child/youth's functioning in at least one life domain and require intervention.
 Caregiver may consistently misinterpret child/youth cues, act in an overly intrusive way, or ignore/avoid child/youth bids for attention/nurturance.
-Child/youth may have ongoing difficulties with separation, may consistently avoid contact with caregivers, and have ongoing difficulties with physical or emotional boundaries with others. - Need is dangerous or disabling; requires immediate and/or intensive action.
+Child/youth may have ongoing difficulties with separation, may consistently avoid contact with caregivers, and have ongoing difficulties with physical or emotional boundaries with others.

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child/youth is unable to form attachment relationships with others (e.g., chronic dismissive/ avoidant/detached behavior in care giving relationships) OR child/youth presents with diffuse emotional/physical boundaries leading to indiscriminate attachment with others.
 Child/youth is considered at ongoing risk due to the nature of their attachment behaviors.
 Child/youth may have experienced significant early separation from or loss of caregiver, or have experienced chronic inadequate care from early caregivers, or child/youth may have individual vulnerabilities (e.g., mental health, developmental disabilities) that interfere with the formation of positive attachment relationships.